ItalianSquirel/T3-RPi-Image/README.md

 To install the T3 RPi Image, follow these steps:

-1. Download the latest version of the T3 RPi Image from the .
+1. Download the latest version of the T3 RPi Image from this page (at the bottom).
 2. Insert the SD card into your computer's SD card reader.
 3. Use a tool like [balenaEtcher](https://www.balena.io/etcher/) to flash the T3 RPi Image to the SD card.
 4. Insert the SD card into your Raspberry Pi and power it on.